Playing the harmonica requires the use of one or both of your hands. But what if you wanted to play another instrument while also playing harmonica?

 Its design is quite solid.
 I didn’t notice much bend in the metal.
 It also sits quite nicely around your neck.

-The thin metal of the neck brace is also cover.
+The thin metal of the neck brace is also covered.
 However, it is covered in plastic.

 This isn’t as comfortable as rubber, but it is better than just exposed metal.
 It is fine enough and I quickly stop noticing it.